responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 - It can **filter out the poor predictions**, and not provide a wrong prediction to the user.
 - It can **reinforce the continuous training**, by asking for the actual label of the low confidence prediction.
 - It can **detect outliers** and warn the user that something strange is happening.
+- It can improve the **robustness of the model** by ensuring that prediction confidence accurately reflects the underlying uncertainty, leading to more reliable decisions in critical situations.

-**To sum it up, a well calibrated model is a reliable coworker aware of its own capacities.**
+**To sum it up, a well calibrated model is a reliable coworker aware of its own capacities, and promotes fairness by preventing overconfident, biased predictions.**

 ### 2.2.
 Calibration Metrics